God is Faithful

 In the winter of 1979, through a series of unique events, God led Charlie and Marlene Fordham to Thetis Island.
 Former students of the original Capernwray Bible School in England, Charlie and Marlene arrived on the property with their two children, Christopher and Jessica.
 They soon formed a Board of Directors and signed a lease to purchase the 97 acres.

 Less than $100 in pocket and absolutely no promise of support from anyone they determined not to go out “begging” for support for something that God was going to do!
 If God would do it, then “why would any man have to beg for human support?” was the Fordham’s question!
 God has always supplied all that is needed including God-anointed staff, students and guests who came from around the globe to learn from God’s Word during both the Bible School year and the Conference season.

-Today, the Centre operates as a Bible School that runs from September to May.
-From June to August, we host over 4000 guests for various retreats and conferences.
-Events at Capernwray range from small groups to Outdoor Education programs, Church retreats, family reunions and more.
-Our Summer Holiday Bible Weeks are Bible teaching programs held as getaways for the whole family.
+Today, the Centre operates as a Bible School that runs from September to April.
+From May to August, we host over 4000 guests for various retreats and conferences.
+Events at Capernwray Harbour range from small groups to Outdoor Education programmes, Church retreats, family reunions and more.
+Our Summer Holiday Bible Weeks are Bible teaching programmes held as getaways for the whole family.